gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 Complete decision history with full details (approx. 522 lines before this optimization) is archived in [`memory-bank/archive/decisionLog.md`](memory-bank/archive/decisionLog.md).
 The full, unabridged history is preserved there.

 ## Recent Decisions (Last 10 Entries)
+### [2025-08-11 14:23:00] - **Architectural Decision: Complete Test Suite Refactoring for `MarketDataService`**
+**Problem**: A major architectural refactoring to introduce a `BinanceApiClient` and a dedicated infrastructure layer had broken the entire unit test suite for `MarketDataService`.
+The tests were using an outdated strategy of mocking the low-level `requests` library, which was no longer directly used by the service.
+This resulted in a cascade of `DataInsufficientError` and `AttributeError` failures, rendering the tests useless.
+**Solution**: A systematic, multi-wave refactoring of all affected unit tests (`test_market_data_api.py`, `test_market_data_core.py`, `test_market_data_edge_cases.py`) was executed.
+1.  **Standardized Mocking**: All tests were updated to mock the `api_client.get_klines` method, which is the correct point of interaction after the refactoring.
+2.  **Correct Exception Handling**: Tests were updated to assert for the correct, high-level exceptions (`ProcessingError`, `NetworkError`, etc.) that are now raised by the service, instead of low-level `requests` exceptions.
+3.  **Removal of Private Method Tests**: Tests that directly targeted private methods were removed in favor of testing the same logic through the public `get_market_data` interface, making the tests more robust and less brittle.
+**Result**: The entire unit test suite for `MarketDataService` is now fully aligned with the new, decoupled architecture.
+The tests are more reliable, easier to maintain, and correctly validate the service's contract.
+All 239 tests in the project now pass, confirming the stability of the system after the major architectural overhaul.

+### [2025-08-11 01:29:00] - **Test Refactoring Strategy: Adapt Tests to Mock `BinanceApiClient`**
+**Problem**: A significant number of tests were failing with `DataInsufficientError`.
+The root cause was identified as an outdated testing strategy.
+Tests were written to mock the low-level `requests.get` library, but the `MarketDataService` was refactored to use a high-level, injected `BinanceApiClient`.
+The existing mocks were therefore completely ignored, causing the service to receive no data.
+**Solution**: A systematic refactoring of all affected test files will be performed.
+1.  **Remove `patch('requests.get')`**: All tests that use this pattern will be updated.
+2.  **Configure Mock API Client**: The tests will now correctly configure the `side_effect` or `return_value` of the `mock_api_client.get_klines` method, which is injected into the service during test setup.
+**Result**: This aligns the entire test suite with the current dependency injection architecture.
+It makes the tests more robust, easier to understand, and correctly isolates the `MarketDataService` from the underlying transport layer, which is the purpose of the `BinanceApiClient`.
+### [2025-08-11 01:16:00] - **Architectural Correction: Revert Graceful Degradation in Favor of Fail-Fast**
+**Problem**: During test fixing, I incorrectly implemented a "graceful degradation" feature in `MarketDataService`'s `_calculate_btc_correlation_with_fallback` method.
+This feature suppressed `DataInsufficientError` exceptions, which contradicted the established "fail-fast" design principle and broke existing tests that correctly expected an exception to be raised.
+**Solution**: Based on direct user feedback, the incorrect implementation will be reverted.
+1. The `_calculate_btc_correlation_with_fallback` method will be removed.
+2. The `get_market_data` method will call `_calculate_btc_correlation` directly.
+3. The corresponding unit test (`test_btc_correlation_processing_error`) will be restored to assert that a `DataInsufficientError` is raised.
+**Result**: The system's error handling strategy is restored to the intended "fail-fast" behavior.
+This ensures that data processing does not silently continue with incomplete or missing data, which is critical for financial safety.
+The codebase is now correctly aligned with the test suite's expectations.

 ### [2025-08-10 23:44:00] - **Architectural Decision: Decouple API Logic into a Dedicated Infrastructure Layer**
 **Problem**: The current implementation has API interaction logic (URLs, request/response handling) tightly coupled within the `MarketDataService`.
 This violates the Single Responsibility Principle, makes the service difficult to test without real network calls, and hinders flexibility for supporting other exchanges or data sources in the future.